Rockygrass Instrument Contests

 Mandolin 1st Prize

-Rules & Guidelines
+Rules & Scoring

 - Each competition is limited to 12 registered contestants.

-- Repeats of preliminary songs are not allowed in the finals.
+- Repeats of songs played in the preliminary round are not allowed in the final round.

 - In the event of a tie or virtual tie, the judges as a group will be allowed discretion to come to a consensus regarding the winner(s).
 A virtual tie is defined as total scores within 5 points of each other.
 Judges may need to confer to ensure fairness and consistency in the rating process.